mario-cervinschi/flight-manager/README.md

 1. Create a PostgreSQL database named `flight_manager`
 2. The application will automatically create the necessary tables on first run

+## 🎨 Styling

+The frontend uses **Tailwind CSS** for utility-first styling, providing:
+- Responsive design out of the box
+- Consistent color palette and spacing
+- Fast development with utility classes
+- Modern, clean UI components

 ## 🔧 API Endpoints

 ### Flights